Minimization of hypersurfaces: Minimization of cubic surfaces

 \begin{Lemma} Keeping the notation of Definition~\ref{D:very singular}, we assume that $\bar{X}$ does not contain an $\F_p$-plane.
-If there are more than four very singular $\F_p$-points on~$\bar{X}$, then the very singular $\F_p$-points are the $\F_p$-points of a line that consists of very singular points. \end{Lemma}
+If there are more than four very singular $\F_p$-points on~$\bar{X}$, then all these points are contained in a line and every point of the line is very singular. \end{Lemma}

 \begin{proof} This follows from Lemma~\ref{L:singcubsurf} and the fact that a singular line that contains points that are not very singular can contain at most three very singular points: let the line be given by $x_2 = x_3 = 0$.
 Since the line is singular, $F$ can be written in the form